 Being a small town, Prattsburgh does not have a public transit system used by locals to get to and from work.

-The overall education level of Prattsburgh is somewhat higher than in the average US city of 21.84%: 25.76% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Prattsburgh is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.76% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Prattsburgh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prattsburgh residents report their race to be White.
 Important ancestries of people in Prattsburgh include German, English, Irish, Dutch, and Polish.